numb3r3/rosetta_stone/README.md

 The key features are:

-- yaml-styled model construction and hyper parameters setting
+- yaml-styled model for elegantly configuring complex applications
 - best practice
 - Unified design for various applications
 - Pre-trained models